Seanyap90/bearingmonitoring/README.md

 <p>
 This project proposes a preliminary version of an integrated ML and IoT system to create a real time condition monitoring application with predictive capabilities.
 A large part of the FEMTO dataset will be used for training the neural network as stated while the remaining part will be used as simulated real time accelerometer data.
 An ubuntu virtual machine (Ubuntu 22.04) is used to simulate an edge gateway where trained neural networks will reside to predict bearing degradation from new sensor data.

 In a typical straightforward IoT system, data exchange between edge gateways and sensors such as accelerometers are via MQTT protocol.
 Within an edge gateway, servers such as nodejs servers and flask servers can be hosted and data will be sent to these servers via HTTP POST requests.
+Lastly, server-side events (SSE) or websockets can be utilised to forward data packets to front end clients.

 The trained neural network is used for real time inferences of incoming data (using simulated data) to determine state of degradation.
 While inference is being done, the data is batched for scheduled asynchronous feature and model training pipleines; and streamed to a Streamlit dashboard for visualisation.
 Predicted degradation labels are also streamed to both the dashboard and the backend of the alert system.
 The latter determines the level of warning to be sent to the dashboard for further analysis or action by a user.